halfong/bruss/README.md

 ### Spacing (use $spacings )

-Each key in $colors will be generated into classes, for example key:'10':
+Each key in $spacings will be generated into classes, for example key:'10':

 margin : `.m-10`,`.mt-10`,`.mb-10`,`.ml-10`,`.mr-10`,`.mx-10`,`.my-10`